llms.txt

 public struct Character has key { id: UID }

-public fun character(ctx: &mut TxContext) {
+public fun create_and_destroy(ctx: &mut TxContext) {

 let char = Character { id: object::new(ctx) };

-// Unpack object to get its UID.
+// Unpack the object to take out its UID.

 let Character { id } = char;